 Science first, product-related messaging next – this was the idea that resulted when there was enough data in the pharma marketers’ pockets.
 When bringing informational value to the HCPs became a recognized necessity, the quality of interactions improved somewhat for those who turned this idea into action.
 Hence the rise of portals and unbranded campaigns.

 The next step?
-A 360-degree view of the customer, no more and no less, and that is what would make omnichannel possible in the first place.
+A 360-degree view of the customer, no more and no less, and is what would make omnichannel possible in the first place.
 Here is another caveat, though: data is harvested from interactions, and to have more quality interactions, you need more data.
-How to handle this circular logic to spiral outward and scale up?
+How to handle this circular logic to spiral outward and scale-up?

 The problem described above only exists for the model that is currently the norm in most organizations: the “plain multichannel” organization, where the channels are not connected, the HCP gets bombarded by essentially the same messages in each of them, and the learning in each of them never transcend the boundaries of each of them.

 Here is where the “three C’s” can be identified to help: Customer, Content, Context.
 By understanding them properly and aligning them with one another, you can start by creating content for specific cohorts of HCPs but bear in mind the ultimate goal: bringing value and understanding the context and the customer at the level that is currently available to you.
 This further empowers us to capture even more insights and evolve into a more mature model.